thephpleague/csv/index.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/thephpleague/csv.svg?style=flat-square)](https://scrutinizer-ci.com/g/thephpleague/csv)
 [![Total Downloads](https://img.shields.io/packagist/dt/league/csv.svg?style=flat-square)](https://packagist.org/packages/league/csv)

-`League\Csv` is a simple library to ease CSV parsing, writing and filtering in PHP.
+`Csv` is a simple library to ease CSV parsing, writing and filtering in PHP.
 The goal of the library is to be as powerful while remaining lightweight, by utilizing PHP native classes whenever possible.

-`League\Csv` was designed for developers who want to deal with CSV data using modern code and without the high levels of bootstrap and low-levels of usefulness provided by existing core functions or third party-code.
+`Csv` was designed for developers who want to deal with CSV data using modern code and without the high levels of bootstrap and low-levels of usefulness provided by existing core functions or third party-code.